-There are two basic kinds of biting and scratching behaviors in cats, and both of them are usually able to be traced back to an interaction with a human.
+There are two basic kinds of biting and scratching behaviors in cats, and both of them are usually traceable to an interaction with a human.
 Kittens learn to bite and scratch as a normal part of development, and if not trained early, will not know when using their claws and teeth is not allowed.

-One of the first rules for human companions is "do not teach your cat that hands are toys."
+One of the first rules for human companions is: Don't teach your cat that hands are toys.
 If you ignore this advice, those tiny claws and teeth will soon grow into razor-sharp "meat hooks," and you'll bear the scars.

 Aggressive biting often happens during a petting session, when the human companion either doesn't understand or ignores the cat's body language.
-While some cats love to be petted for hours on end, sometimes a cat will become overstimulated for one reason or another and will want to opt out of the petting session.
+While some cats love to be petted for hours on end, sometimes a cat becomes overstimulated for one reason or another and wants to opt out of the petting session.

-Your cat may become upset at seeing a strange cat through a window, and react by attacking the first thing it sees at hand —either you or another cat—a classic case of redirected aggression.
+Your cat may become upset at seeing a strange cat through a window and react by attacking the first thing it sees in the immediate vicinity—either you or another cat—a classic case of redirected aggression.
 This kind of behavior will require creative thinking on your part.

 If an otherwise docile cat exhibits sudden and unexplained aggressiveness toward you, especially when being handled, a visit to your veterinarian is in order.

-This condition that first shows in cats around a year old is prevalent among Siamese, Burmese and Abyssinian cats.
+This condition first shows up in cats around a year old and is prevalent among Siamese, Burmese and Abyssinian cats.
 Among the symptoms of hyperesthesia are excessive grooming and self-mutilation, unexplained and sudden aggression, and in extreme cases, seizures.

-Trim its claws.
-Claw trimming should be done regularly anyway, to keep cats' claws from becoming ingrown.
-There is no need ever to declaw a cat because of scratching behavior, but keeping those claws trimmed can make the rogue attack less painful for the recipient.
+- Trim its claws.
+Claw trimming should be done regularly anyway to keep cats' claws from becoming ingrown.
+There's no need ever to declaw a cat because of scratching behavior, but keeping those claws trimmed can make the rogue attack less painful for the recipient.

-Yell "ouch."
-Don't scream it, but say "Ouch" loudly and clearly.
+- Yell, "Ouch!"
+Don't scream it, but say it loudly and clearly.
 While you have your cat's attention, slowly remove your hand from its clutches.
-Don't yank it away or the cat will think the play is on, and will grab it again.
+Don't yank it away or the cat will think the play is on and grab it again.

-Grab the cat by the scruff.
-This is one of the most effective forms of discipline of cats.
+- Grab the cat by the scruff.
+This is one of the most effective forms of cat discipline.
 It mimics the punishment a mother cat gives to an unruly kitten.
-Grasp him by the scruff of the neck and firmly push him downward, while saying "No!" in a firm tone of voice.
+Grasp the cat by the scruff of its neck and firmly push it downward, while saying no in a firm tone of voice.
 Hold the cat in this position for only three or four seconds and release.
-Chances are, the cat will slink away, thoroughly chastened, to wash and recover its dignity, but will remember this lesson for a long time.
+Chances are, the cat will slink away, thoroughly chastened, to wash and recover its dignity but will remember this lesson for a long time.

-Redirect its attention.
-Often playful biting of hands or feet occurs simply because your cat is bored, and is looking for a play object.
+- Redirect its attention.
+Playful biting of hands or feet often occurs simply because your cat is bored and is looking for a play object.
 Give it 15 minutes of active play with an interactive toy.

-It's up to the cat owner to be aware of changes in the cat's behavior or physical condition.
-Try to routinely examine your cat so that it is accustomed to you touching every area of its body, from head to toe.
-Then, keep your eyes open for the warning signs of impending aggression.
+- Know your cat.
+It's up to you to be aware of changes in your cat's behavior or physical condition.
+Try to routinely examine your cat so it's accustomed to your touching every area of its body, from head to toe.
+Then keep your eyes open for the warning signs of impending aggression.